 Nicole Panarelli, Kathrin Tyryshkin, Justin Jong Mun Wong, Adrianna Majewski, Xiaojing Yang, Theresa Scognamiglio, Michelle Kang Kim, Kimberly Bogardus, Thomas Tuschl, Yao-Tseng Chen and Neil Renwick

-Brendan M. Finnerty, Maureen Moore, Akanksha Verma, Anna Aronova, Shixia Huang, Dean P. Edwards, Zhengming Chen, Marco Seandel, Theresa Scognamiglio, Nancy Du, Olivier Elemento, Rasa Zarnegar, Irene M Min and Thomas J Fahey
+Brendan M Finnerty, Maureen D Moore, Akanksha Verma, Anna Aronova, Shixia Huang, Dean P Edwards, Zhengming Chen, Marco Seandel, Theresa Scognamiglio, Yi-Chieh Nancy Du, Olivier Elemento, Rasa Zarnegar, Irene M Min and Thomas J Fahey III

 Loss of ubiquitin carboxyl-terminal hydrolase L1 (UCHL1) expression by CpG promoter hypermethylation is associated with metastasis in gastroenteropancreatic neuroendocrine tumors; however, the mechanism of how UCHL1 loss contributes to metastatic potential remains unclear.
-In this study, we first confirmed that loss of UCHL1 expression on immunohistochemistry was significantly associated with metastatic tumors in a translational pancreatic neuroendocrine tumor (PNET) cohort, with a sensitivity and specificity of 78% and 89%, respectively.
+In this study, we first confirmed that the loss of UCHL1 expression on immunohistochemistry was significantly associated with metastatic tumors in a translational pancreatic neuroendocrine tumor (PNET) cohort, with a sensitivity and specificity of 78% and 89%, respectively.
 To study the mechanism driving this aggressive phenotype, BON and QGP-1 metastatic PNET cell lines, which do not produce UCHL1, were stably transfected to re-express UCHL1.
-In vitro assays, RNA-sequencing, and reverse-phase protein array (RPPA) analyses were performed comparing empty-vector negative controls and UCHL1-expressing cell lines.
-UCHL1 re-expression is associated with lower anchorage-independent colony growth in BON cells, lower colony formation in QGP cells, and a higher percentage of cells in the G0/G1 cell-cycle phase in BON and QGP cells.
-On RPPA proteomic analysis, there was an upregulation of cell-cycle regulatory proteins CHK2 (1.2 fold change, p=0.004) and P21 (1.2 fold change, p=0.023) in BON cells expressing UCHL1; western blot confirmed upregulation of phosphorylated CHK2 and P21.
-There were no transcriptomic differences detected on RNA-Sequencing between empty-vector negative controls and UCHL1-expressing cell lines.
-In conclusion, UCHL1 loss correlates with metastatic potential in PNETs and its re-expression induces a less aggressive phenotype in vitro, in part by inducing cell-cycle arrest through post-translational regulation of phosphorylated CHK2.
-UCHL1 re-expression should be considered as a functional biomarker in detecting PNETs capable of metastasis.
+In vitro assays, RNA sequencing and reverse phase protein array (RPPA) analyses were performed comparing empty-vector negative controls and UCHL1-expressing cell lines.
+UCHL1 re-expression is associated with lower anchorage-independent colony growth in BON cells, lower colony formation in QGP cells and a higher percentage of cells in the G0/G1 cell-cycle phase in BON and QGP cells.
+On RPPA proteomic analysis, there was an upregulation of cell-cycle regulatory proteins CHK2 (1.2-fold change, P = 0.004) and P21 (1.2-fold change, P = 0.023) in BON cells expressing UCHL1; western blot confirmed upregulation of phosphorylated CHK2 and P21.
+There were no transcriptomic differences detected on RNA sequencing between empty-vector negative controls and UCHL1-expressing cell lines.
+In conclusion, UCHL1 loss correlates with metastatic potential in PNETs and its re-expression induces a less aggressive phenotype in vitro, in part by inducing cell-cycle arrest through posttranslational regulation of phosphorylated CHK2.
+UCHL1 expression should be considered as a functional biomarker in detecting PNETs capable of metastasis.